Constitutional history of Colombia: Congress of Cúcuta: 1821

 The Congress defined in Angostura met this time in Villa del Rosario, in Cúcuta, in the beginning of 1821.
 The Battle of Carabobo, on June 24, 1821, officially brought independence to Venezuela and on July 18 the Congress restarted with greater impetus in Cúcuta to include the regions recently liberated: Caracas, Cartagena, Popayán and Santa Marta.

-The Constitution of Cúcuta was proclaimed on August 30, 1821 and published on July 12.
+The Colombian Constitution of 1821 was proclaimed on August 30, 1821 and published on July 12.
 This has been considered the first Constitution of Colombia that was effective in Gran Colombia until its dissolution in 1831.
 It consisted of 10 chapters and 91 articles, but the most important points are: